Quantized thermal and spin transports of dirty planar topological superconductors: Summary and discussions

 One of the practical challenges in the field of planar topological superconductivity involves the identification of real quantum materials that can harbor such exotic quantum phase of matter at low temperatures~\cite{FuAndo2015, Sato2017, Mandal2023}, with, however, Sr$_2$RuO$_4$ standing as one prominent candidate~\cite{MackenzieMaeno2003, Kallin2012, Maenoetal2012}, for example.
 Nonetheless, over the past several years quantum crystals potentially fostering topological insulators emerged as promising materials where on-site or local or momentum-independent paired states can nucleate at low temperature and represent topological superconductors, especially when these materials are doped or chemically substituted or intercalated to sustain an underlying Fermi surface, conducive for the Cooper pairing.
 As such, local pairings in these family of materials inherit topology from the normal state band structure of charged fermions~\cite{Das2023, FuBerg2010, LiangFu2014, BRoy2020, RoyJuricic2021, MandalRoy2023}.
-In addition, proximity effect can be an efficient, realistic and experimentally viable route to induce topological superconductivity in various two-dimensional topological insulator materials.
+This proposal has received promising supports in three-dimensional (3D) intercalated and doped TIs, namely Cu$_x$Bi$_2$Se$_3$ and Sn$_{1-x}$In$_x$Te, that become superconductors at low temperatures with a few Kelvin transition temperature, featuring surface zero-bias-conductance peak, resulting from gapless surface Majorana fermions, suggesting topological nature of the underlying paired state~\cite{Ando2011PRL, Ando2012PRL, Ando2013PRB}.
+In addition, proximity effect can be an efficient, realistic and experimentally viable route to induce topological superconductivity in various two-dimensional doped topological insulator materials.
+In this case, the parent superconductor is typically a fully gapped and trivial $s$-wave one (such as Nb) with no gapless zero-energy excitation.
+Thus, its presence do not affect the topological thermal and spin responses of the proximity-induced TSCs, solely resulting from their zero-energy fermionic BdG quasiparticles living at the edges (topological edge modes).